-- Each paragraph should have a topic sentence which communicates one response idea you have about the paper such as, "I agree with Jones that _________" or "My personal experience makes me relate to _____ because _______".
+- Each paragraph should have a topic sentence that communicates one response idea you have about the paper such as, "I agree with Jones that _________" or "My personal experience makes me relate to _____ because _______".

 - The rest of the paragraph should give details to back up that point.
 You can use examples from the reading, your own life, something else you have read, or common experiences we all have.
 You can also use reasoning to prove your points.
 Explain why you think this way.